 Neck—Thick and muscular; comparatively short, widening gradually toward shoulders.
 A pronounced crest blends in with base of skull.

 Body—Longer than high, as to 10 is to 9 in males; 11 to 9 in bitches.
-Measurement from the point of the sternum to the point of buttocks.
-Chest wide and deep; reaching down to the elbow, the depth of the body at the elbow equals half the height of the dog at the withers.
+Chest wide and deep; depth of chest is one-half height of dog at shoulder.
 Ribs well sprung, brisket well developed.
 Level back with firmly-muscled loin and moderate tuck-up.
 Skin pliant but not loose.

 Serious Faults: light bone, rangy body.